kasper573/react-async-modal-hook/packages/react-async-modal-hook/readme.md

 ```

 > Only showcasing one of the components from the above example here for brevity, as the other component would be nearly identical.

-**Benefits:**

-- **Minimal boilerplate**: Only write the code that matters.
-The rest is handled internally.
-- **Linear logic flow**: Spawn and await modal results in easy to read and compose async/await flow.
-- **Performance**: Modal state changes re-render modals without re-rendering the parent component

 ## Setup